tyesamson/the-finishing-suite/site/help/articles/why-preconforms-bad.md

 ---
-title: Why Pre-Conformed Workflows should only ever be a last resort
+title: Why Pre-Conformed Workflows Are A Shortcut That You Should Try To Avoid
-topic: Formats
+topic: Explainers
 tags:
  - Explainers
 ---